 We were first introduced to the 10-20-70 budgeting rule in our mid-forties, with overwhelming debt and very little savings.
 As we began to change our lifestyle and implement these financial principles, we began to experience balance and stability for our future.
 It’s never too late to start.
 Just like riding a bike downhill, you’ll have more momentum if you start at the top rather than halfway down.
 If I had been taught the 10-20-70 rule for money in school, we may not have experienced the economic hardships we’ve faced throughout the years, and balancing our finances would have been easier.

 The great news is that you don’t have to be out of debt to start establishing your future.

 But before you can move forward you first have to know where you are on the financial hill.
 You’ll begin with your after-tax income because we have no control over taxes, and we want to maximize the money you bring home each month.

-First look at how much you’re spending towards debt.
+First, look at how much you’re spending on debt.
 Are you making the minimum payment, or paying extra each month?
 If you’re paying extra, those payments can be reduced to just the minimum for now.
 Review your living expenses looking for areas where expenses can be reduced.

-When I first started applying the 10-20-70 Rule, I discovered our debt was within 20%, but our living expenses were too high, and we weren’t keeping 10% of our income.
+When I first started applying the 10-20-70 rule for money, I discovered our debt was within 20%, but our living expenses were too high, and we weren’t keeping 10% of our income.

 Over time I’ve been able to reduce our living expenses and increase the money we keep.
 I recently saved $1000 on our annual homeowner’s insurance premium just by shopping around.